Daily Prayer from the Anglican Prayer Book for Australia

 God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The people of the Parish of Goonaneman:
+The Parish of Burleigh Heads

 All people of the Prison and Hospital ministry chaplaincy teams